elatov/elatov.github.io/_posts/2012-03-20-increase-lvm-partition-size-on-a-linux-vm.md

 	/dev/sda1 * 1 13 104391 83 Linux
 	/dev/sda2 14 1305 10377990 8e Linux LVM

 Notice the new size :).
-So let&#8217;s go ahead and resize the partition with fdisk (delete and re-create with new size):
+So let's go ahead and resize the partition with fdisk (delete and re-create with new size):

 	[root@rac1 ~]# fdisk /dev/sda